khiari-youssef/MovieRepoComposeApp/README.md

 - Gradle KTS, BuildSrc , Gradle extension to ease the project dependencies management and upgrades.
 - Interface driven development, loose coupling between layers and isolating domain from frameworks and thrid parties.

-## Things to consider  :

-- Design-system theming & components design for scalability
-- TDD

 ## Features to improve:
 - Populating the UI with more data
 - Make the image base url fetching more configurable.